 Coronavirus: Two under watch in Mumbai; special ward set up

-Friday, 24 January 2020 () Two persons who returned from China were kept under medical observation here for possible exposure to the novel coronavirus which has infected a large number of people in the neighbouring country, a BMC health officer said on Friday.
-In the wake of the coronavirus outbreak in China, the Brihanmumbai Municipal Corporation (BMC)...
+Friday, 24 January 2020 () Two persons who returned from China were kept under medical observation here for possible exposure to the novel coronavirus which has infected a large number of people in the neighbouring country.
+In the wake of the coronavirus outbreak in China, the Brihanmumbai Municipal Corporation has created an isolation ward at its Kasturba hospital in Chinchpokali.

 People were seen queuing at the pharmacy inside Princess Margaret Hospital in Hong Kong on Thursday, where two patients who have contracted the Wuhan coronavirus are being treated.